Best cloud storage apps for iPhone and iPad

 That's because Dropbox has kick-ass features, like the ability to recover deleted items, the fact that it's on just about every platform imaginable, and that it can sync with other services, like 1Password.
 You can also earn more free storage by referring friends and family and completing Dropbox's "Get Started Guide".

-A basic, free Dropbox account gives you 2GB of free storage, or you can choose to pay a yearly subscription of $99 (USD) for 1TB.
+A basic, free Dropbox account gives you 2GB of free storage, or you can choose to pay a yearly subscription of $9.99 a month for 1TB (Plus), or $19.99 for 2TB (Professional).

 Google Drive